Acts 21

 Acts 21:7-9Caesarea: The Prophesying Daughters

 7And when we had finished our course from Tyre, we came to Ptolemais, and saluted the brethren, and abode with them one day.
-8And the next day we that were with Paul departed, and came unto Caesarea: and we entered into the house of Philip the evangelist, which was one of the seven; and abode with him.
+8And the next day we that were of Paul’s company departed, and came unto Caesarea: and we entered into the house of Philip the evangelist, which was one of the seven; and abode with him.
 9And the same man had four daughters, virgins, which did prophesy.

 Paul and his companions stay in Philip's house.
 Days pass.
 It is a place of rest and fellowship before the storm.
 Philip knows Paul's heart and stakes in Jerusalem.
 His four daughters know it too.
 They are not casual acquaintances.
 There is time enough for real knowing to develop.